menma1234/gbf-itemmagic/README.md

 For moving angels, select either weapon or summon and the stash number, and then press the button.
 A dialog box will appear in the browser asking you to confirm.

-For feeding to ship, it simulates clicking the "Recommended" button.
+For feeding to ship and reserving, it simulates clicking the "Recommended" button.
 Please double check that your auto-select settings are correct before using it.

-For reserving, it will ignore anything that has a plus mark.

 ## Important Notes